 A: The SFPGA Foundation annually conducts three Pro-Am’s to support Foundation activities throughout the year.
 These events serve as the Foundation’s primary fundraising activities thanks to the support of our corporate partner; Tire Kingdom.

 Outside of golf events, funds are raised through public, corporate and member donations.
 The Foundation is extremely fortunate to have great friends in the community who believe in the mission and annually look to support our cause, including our Trustees.
 New in 2019, Pat DePirro with Birdie Box became the Foundation’s first Trustee coming alongside the SFPGA Foundation for the next five years making a $10,000 donation annually.

 Finally, our Foundation is supported by the Birdie Club a player performance-based fund drive to get Junior Tour members involved in community outreach.
 Through an interactive and fun approach, this program helps juniors gain a greater sense of pride and accomplishment beyond their performance during Junior Tour events.
 For every birdie a Junior Tour Player makes in a SFPGA Junior Tour event, a sponsor will donate their pledged amount, assisting that player’s chance in winning.
 Click HERE now to learn more about Birdie Club.

 Q: How can you get involved?

-A: Individuals can volunteer at a Junior Golf event or assist on a Habitat for Humanity home build day.
-Outside of volunteering time individuals can participate in one of the two Pro-Am’s held annually, host a Team Golf team or conduct a fund raiser through PGA Golf Day.
+A: Individuals can volunteer at a Junior Golf event, a HOPE graduation, or assist on a Habitat for Humanity home build day.
+Outside of volunteering time, individuals can participate in one of the two Pro-Am’s held annually, or conduct a golf marathon.